Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a tablet dose, give it when remembered unless it is close to the next scheduled dose.
-If timing is uncertain, contact your clinic for advice.
-Do not double up to make up for a missed dose.
-If your pet vomits soon after a dose, ask your veterinarian whether to redose.
+If you miss a scheduled dose, contact your veterinary team for instructions.
+In general, give it when remembered if it is not close to the next planned dose.
+Do not double up to make up a missed dose.
+If your pet vomits shortly after a dose, ask your clinician before re-dosing.
+Keep a simple log of doses, observed side effects, and any missed doses to support follow-up decisions.

 Storage and Travel Basics